Login

 Fig. 3—Calculated fixed principal amount

-• Up until this point, we've been using the calculator to create a moderately complex fixed principal loan schedule.
-But if you are an investor evaluating a loan purchase, you need to know the present value of this cash flow as of your investment date.
-As mentioned, this is easy to calculate.
-Start by entering your discount rate (the rate of return you expect to earn on your investment).
+• Up until this point, you have been using the calculator to build a moderately complex fixed principal loan schedule.
+If you are an investor evaluating a loan purchase, you must also determine the present value of the future cash flow as of your investment date.
+This is easy to calculate.
+Begin by entering your discount rate, which is the rate of return you expect to earn from the investment.

 Analytics